HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

   avatar: "https://twitter.com/hoverbaum/profile_image?size=original"
 ---

-**TL;DR:** Briefly describe what this article is about and what the reader will achieve/learn after reading it.
-Please, also provide the link to a GitHub repository that contains code related to this article.
+**TL;DR:** Today we will get familiar with Choo as a super slim and fun frontend framework, build a friendly application and secure it using Auth0.
+Check the [working demo](https://auth0-secured-choo.netlify.com/) and [GitHub repo](https://github.com/HoverBaum/choo-auth0).

-# A simple and funn Choo app secured with Auth0
+# A simple and fun Choo app secured with Auth0

-Securing an application is a crucial part for every modern web app.
+Securing an application and authenticating users is a crucial part for every modern web app.
 Luckily the times of having to build your own authentication solution using PHP and MySQL databases are over.
-In this time an age we have great services like Auth0 to help us handle authentication.
-Using Auth0 we can off-load all the complexity of handling users, authenticating them and everythign else related to a third party service with awesome integrations.
-This saves us time when developing new applications and helps our users stay secure.
-After all Auth0 only focussing on authentication will do a way better job at that than we ever could while focussing on all aspects of our app.
+In this time an age we have great services that specialize in providing authentication and authorization as a service.
+By focusing on this single task services are able to provide a far better solution than anybody implementing a user system as part of their app ever could.
+And it is super easy to integrate these services thus everyone benefits.

-To demonstrate how easily you can integrate Auth0 into your app we are going to build a simple Choo (like the train goes choo choo) application.
+To demonstrate how easily you can integrate such a service we are going to build a simple Choo (like the train goes choo choo) application.
 Users will be able to sign up and log in.
 After Logging in they will see an identiticon (liek teh standard GitHub avatars) generated just for them.
+Instead of building the user system ourselfes we will let [Auth0](https://auth0.com/) handle that for us.

 You can check out the finished code in my [choo-auth0 repo](https://github.com/HoverBaum/choo-auth0), it uses choo ^6.13.0 and auth0-js ^9.7.2.
 Let's dive in.

 ## Introduction to Choo

-What is Choo, why it was developed, what are its features, philosophy, etc.

 [Choo 🚂🚋🚋🚋🚋🚋](https://github.com/choojs/choo) is a super simple, easy to get into, 4kb big frontend framework for fun functional programming.
 It comes with a great handbook walking you through [your first choo app](https://handbook.choo.io/your-first-choo-app/), explaining not only about choo but web development in general.
 Choo wants to be your next framework, not your last.
-Thus focussing on using JavaScript native features as much as possible.
+Thus focussing on using JavaScript native features as much as possible aiming to be replaceable.
 You can also think of it as a best of Redux framework, providing a router, state management via events and rendering of your state.

 The thing I like most about Choo is the core philosophy it is build around.